bdecentgmbh/moodle-block_dash/README.md

 *List all students of a teacher (all participants of all courses where the current user has a teacher role) *List all participants including their picture and group

+## Troubleshooting

+If your site is not loading properly you may wish to temporarily disable Dash from outputting block content.
+There are two ways to do this:

+1. Go to *Site administration / Plugins / Blocks / Dash*.
+Enable **Disable all Dash output** OR
+2. Edit your `config.php` and add `$CFG->block_dash_disableall = true;`

 # Development

 ### Key terms